boxybird/waffle/README.md

     'sleep'    => 3, // default is 0 (seconds to sleep after each job)
-    'maxTries' => 3, // default is 1 (number of times to try a job before failing) 'maxJobs'  => 3, // default is 0 "unlimited" (number of jobs to process before stopping) 'maxTime'  => 60, // default is 60 (number of seconds to process before stopping)
+    'maxTries' => 3, // default is 1 (number of times to try a job before failing) 'maxJobs'  => 3, // default is 0 "unlimited" (number of jobs to process before stopping) 'maxTime'  => 60, // default is 60 (number of seconds to process each job before stopping)
 ])->work();

 // Notes on setOptions():